 - A valid Hawaii hunting license procured under chapter 183D, part II, or a commercial or private shooting preserve permit issued pursuant to section 183D-34; AND

-- A written document indicating the person has been invited to the State to shoot on private land; OR
+- A written document verifying that the person has been invited to the state to shoot on private land; or

 - Written notification from a firing range or target shooting business indicating that the person will actually be engaged in target shooting.